Paracanonical base locus, Albanese morphism, and semi-orthogonal indecomposability of derived categories: Introduction

 0.3truecm \textbf{Notations.} All varieties are assumed to be smooth, projective, irreducible and defined over $\mathbb C$.
 A coherent sheaf on a variety is simply called a \emph{sheaf}.
 Let $\mathcal{P}$ be the normalized Poincar\'e line bundle on $\Alb X \times \Pic0 X$.
 Given a closed point $\alpha \in \Pic0 X$, we denote by $P_{\alpha} := \mathcal{P}|_{\Alb X \times \{\alpha\}}$ the corresponding line bundle on $\Alb X$.
 Recall that $\Pic0(\Alb X) \cong \Pic0 X$ via the pullback along the Albanese morphism $a_X \colon X \rightarrow \Alb X$ of $X$.
 So, by a slight abuse of notation, the line bundle $a_X^*P_{\alpha}$ on $X$ corresponding to $\alpha \in \Pic0 X$ is simply denoted by $P_{\alpha}$.

 0.3truecm \textbf{Acknowledgements.} I would like to thank Beppe Pareschi and Paolo Stellari.
 I'm especially grateful to Xun Lin for very valuable comments and useful communications, and to \'Angel D.\ R.\ Ortiz for our always fruitful conversations.
+Finally, I thank the anonymous referee, whose meticulous reading and valuable criticism have been of great help to me.